cloe-lang/doc/contribution-guide.md

 ## Other utilities

-- `rake format` formats all files including source files in Go and Ruby.
+- `rake format` formats all files in Go and Ruby.
-- `rake lint` lints all source files in Go.
+- `rake lint` lints all files in Go, Ruby and Markdown.
-- `rake clean` cleans up the repository directory deleting some binaries and temporary files generated for tests.
+- `rake clean` cleans up all binaries and temporary files.

 For more information, see `rakefile.rb`.